immutag/immutag/README.md

 ```
 docker volume create --name=immutag-cargo-data
-sudo docker volume create --name=nix-data
+docker volume create --name=nix-data
-sudo docker build -t immutag:0.0.1 .
+docker build -t immutag:0.0.1 .
 ```

-If you want to explore 'inside' the containerized environment.

-***You can modify the host immutag files where you spun-up the container from.***

 At the moment, the install is for a development environment and not for user distribution.

 ## Dev Workflow

-Launch
+**To launch.**

 ```
-sudo docker-compose up -d
+docker-compose up -d
-sudo docker exec -it immutag_environment_1 bash
+docker exec -it immutag_environment_1 bash
 ```

-Stop
+Once the container is running, you can edit the code base without rebuilding the image.
+However, if you update the install script, while inside the container in the host mounted directory, you must run:

+`./install`

+The install script places the immutag scripts in the user's path.

+**To stop.**

-`sudo docker-compose stop`
+`docker-compose stop`

 ## How it works